TOMATOES - TO STAKE OR NOT TO STAKE

 Training to a Trellis

 This method is similar to staking.
-There are many ways to create a trellis, but perhaps the easiest is with stakes and some heavy-duty twine.
+There are many ways to create a tomato trellis, but perhaps the easiest is with stakes and some heavy-duty twine.
 Simply set tall stakes 6 to 8 feet tall at each end of a row of tomatoes.
-Starting low when the plants are small, tie one end of the twine to a stake and weave back and forth between plants, tying off at the other end of the stake.
-As the plants grow, start a little higher from the other end, weaving back and forth the opposite from the previous string.
-Continue this as the plants grow, about every 12 to 15 inches.
+Starting low when the plants are small, tie one end of the twine to a stake and weave back and forth between plants, tying ff at the other end of the stake.
+As the tomato plants grow, start a little higher from the other end, weaving back and forth the opposite from the previous string.
+Continue this as the tomato plants grow, about every 12 to 15 inches.
 If your row is long, you may have to add a center stake for support.
 This is a neat and tidy way to grow tomato plants.

 When you don't have garden space, this is a great way to enjoy fresh tomatoes.
 Baskets can be hung from porch rafters, from hangers attached to the sides of buildings or from tall posts driven into the ground.
 The key to success with this method of growing tomatoes is to choose the dwarf or patio type varieties that have a compact, bushy habit.
 Tomatoes grown in baskets will need more frequent watering than those grown in the garden.